Ujjalt/ujjaltimshina/_pages/about.md

   </div>

 <div style="background: #e6f0ff; padding: 18px 22px; border-left: 6px solid #3b78d8; border-radius: 6px; color: #1a4f8a;">

-  <h2 style="margin-top: 0;"> Wisdom grows in silence, not in performance.</h2>
+  <h2 style="margin-top: 0;">Wisdom grows in silence, not in performance.</h2>

-  <p><strong> Welcome to my homepage!
-Life roars with madness, and somehow I’m still here - enjoying every reckless twist of it!</strong></p>
+  <p><strong>Welcome to my homepage.
+I am a researcher drawn to abstraction, committed to rigor, and quietly fascinated by the deep structure of mathematical ideas.</strong></p>
 </div>

-I never really tried to understand Halmos’s quote during my previous times.
-I used to attach his picture as a symbol of a great mathematical mind, and I accepted his words without truly grasping them.
-Paul Halmos famously said:
+Paul Halmos once said:

-<strong><span style="color:green;">“The only way to learn mathematics is to do mathematics.”</span></strong>
+<strong><span style="color:green;">"The only way to learn mathematics is to do mathematics."</span></strong>

-Back then, I appreciated the line only at the surface level.

-Now I’m beginning to understand its meaning in a much deeper sense.
-I’ve realized that there were many moments when I had a weak or unclear intuition about something, yet my mind felt oddly satisfied without actually understanding it.
-And that false satisfaction is exactly what Halmos was warning against.

-Real understanding doesn’t come from passive acceptance—it comes from working through the ideas, wrestling with the details, and pushing past the illusion of understanding.

-as I'm pushing myself to do it, not merely feel like I understand it.

-<p> My mind these days is often crowded with thoughts.
-Some days I feel extremely tired; on others, I begin with a good amount of energy that gradually fades by the end of the day.
-Much of the time I feel uncertain, sometimes unhappy, and often a bit lost.
-Still, in a quiet way, I am enjoying my life and I always think and honour the ancestor who first felt time for the first time, unaware that time was already watching them feel it.</p>
+For a long time, I appreciated this line only at the surface.
+I understood the words, but not the warning embedded in them.
+Looking back, I can identify many moments when I held a vague intuition about a concept and mistook that vagueness for understanding — a kind of intellectual comfort that asked nothing of me.
+That false satisfaction, I now realize, is precisely what Halmos meant to caution against.
+Genuine understanding is not passive.
+It is earned through careful engagement with ideas, through the discomfort of not knowing, and through the slow, deliberate work of working things out — not merely feeling as though one has.

+<p>This understanding has shaped how I approach my research and studies.
+Mathematics, for me, is not a performance of knowledge but a patient and honest pursuit of it — one that demands both rigor and humility in equal measure.</p>
   <hr style="border:0; border-top:1px solid #b8cee8; margin:18px 0;">

   <p>My name is Ujjal Timshina, and I am currently a PhD scholar in the Department of Mathematics at the <a href="https://www.iiitd.ac.in/people/phd/current">Indraprastha Institute of Information Technology Delhi (IIIT Delhi)</a>, working under the supervision of <a href="https://www.iiitd.ac.in/prahllad">Dr. Prahllad Deb</a>.
 I joined IIIT Delhi after being awarded the <a href="https://online-inspire.gov.in/">INSPIRE Research Fellowship</a> by the Department of Science and Technology (DST), Government of India.</p>